Pregnancy week 34: Your week by week pregnancy guide

-Your baby is now the size of a cantaloupe.
-He is growing a layer of fat which will keep him warm.
-As for you, mum, find out what you can do to avoid feeling thirsty during evenings.
-This should make your last trimester a bit more comfortable.
+Your baby is now the size of a cantaloupe and is growing a layer of fat which will keep him/her warm.
+As for you, mum, find out what you can do to make your last trimester a bit more comfortable.

 How Big is Your Baby?